gatesphere/pila/README.md

 visible in the repl when using the `$macros` word, just be sure to keep your comments on the same line when doing this!

+**Meta-programming**
+pila allows some limited meta-programming, via the fact that both macros and anonymous macros are allowed to define new macros.
+For example:

+    [0]> :macro1 #(:macro2 "I'm macro2, and I didn't exist when macro1 was called!" . pop) call
+    [0]> macro2
+      >> ERROR: Unknown word, ignoring: macro2
+    [0]> macro1
+    [0]> macro2
+    "I'm macro2, and I didn't exist when macro1 was called!"

+You may be able to use this cleverly.

 License
 -------
 BSD.
 See [license/license.txt](https://raw.github.com/gatesphere/pila/master/license/license.txt) for details.